 YOUR TAPE IS LIMITED TO NO MORE THAN 2 MINUTES.
 Do a 2-minute monologue, or two 1-minute monologues, or a short scene.
-But the whole tape cannot except 2 minutes.
-No exceptions.
+But the whole tape cannot exceed 2 minutes.

 At the beginning, slate your name, height, city/state, and your agent (if you do not have an agent, slate your name, height, city/state, state that you do not have a talent agent, and say and spell your email address)

 Then go right into your scene or monologue.
-(It should me memorized and well-prepared)
+(It should be memorized and well-prepared)